christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 • Problem: gap in knowledge, too expensive, too slow, a deficiency, superseded technology
 • Strategy: the way you will address the problem
 -->

+\todo{Introduce into research methodology and questions/hypotheses}

+- Explorative Research: No strong first hypothesis; a practical, qualitative approach; the goals are

+- Identification of a consistency model suitable for an event store with a specific set of requirements and differentiation from other consistency models including a detailed discussion of the advantages and disadvantages of the models in question.
+- Identification and justification of a replication protocol suitable for an event store that satisfies the characteristic requirements of the selected consistency model, including a differentiation from other replication techniques
+- Investigation of the performance trade-off of an implementation of the chosen replication protocol in an event store to make it fault-tolerant and horizontally scalable, compared with the expected trade-off (quantitative approach).

+- One goal: find a plausible grounded theory about making a event store fault-tolerant and horizontally scalable by replication, to build new hypotheses and opportunities on.
+- Get an overview and rough insight into the (unexplored) subject area of replication for event stores, then test the hypothesis on performance

 - TODO List (implicitly?) and answer (explicitly if possible or keep open for the thesis) the research question(s)
     - What are the unique characteristics of event stores?